So you’re trying to raise money from private individuals to fund your next house flip or multifamily buy-and-hold? Good for you!

 The problem with this approach is that it’s too direct and will likely lead to a “NO” that then becomes a dead-end.
 And you only have a finite number of people in your circle of influence.
 You don’t want a series of dead-ends, you want your circle of influence to introduce you to as many new people they know as possible.

 You want to EXPAND your circle of influence.

-The Better Way is o Get to a Series of “YES’es” to Expand Your Circle of Influence.
+Please watch the video below to learn that – The Better Way is to Get to a Series of “YES’es” to Expand Your Circle of Influence.